HumanSignal/label-studio/docs/source/guide/auth_setup.md

 Set up single sign-on using SAML to manage access to Label Studio using your existing Identity Provider (IdP), or use LDAP authentication.

-<div class="enterprise"><p>
+<i class='ent'></i>
 SSO and LDAP authentication are only available in Label Studio Enterprise Edition.
-If you're using Label Studio Community Edition, see <a href="label_studio_compare.html">Label Studio Features</a> to learn more.
+If you are using Label Studio Community Edition, see <a href="label_studio_compare.html">Label Studio Features</a> to learn more.
-</p></div>

 To more easily [manage access to Label Studio Enterprise](manage_users.html), you can map SAML or LDAP groups to both `roles` or `workspaces`.

 ## Set up SAML SSO

-The organization owner for Label Studio Enterprise can set up SSO & SAML for the instance.
+The organization owner for Label Studio Enterprise can set up SSO and SAML for the instance.
 Label Studio Enterprise supports the following IdPs:
 - Microsoft Active Directory
 - Okta
 - OneLogin